Öland: Climate

-Öland has a semi-continental oceanic climate with vast temperature differences between summer and winter.
+Öland has a semi-continental oceanic climate with considerable temperature differences between summer and winter.
 There are two main weather stations, one located at the northern edge and the other at the southern edge.
 In spite of the more northerly latitude, Öland's northern edge is far milder than its southern edge, since air warm over greater surrounding landmasses during days, whilst retaining heavy maritime features during night.
 It is also more representative for the island's general climate, with only the deep south being much cooler down a narrow peninsula.

 Environment

 The dominant environmental feature of the island is the Stora Alvaret, a limestone pavement which is the habitat of numerous rare and endangered species.
 The first known scientific study of the biota of the Stora Alvaret occurred in the year 1741 with the visit of Linnaeus.
 The underlying bedrock layer is mainly Cambrian sandstone and alum chert, and Ordovician limestone that dates from an approximate range of 540 to 450 million years ago.
 The Cambrian trilobite Eccaparadoxides oelandicus is named after the island.

 Öland is served by a perimeter highway, Route 136.
 In 2011 the Gripen Gas company filed a request for test drilling on Öland for natural gas.
 The request was approved by Bergsstaten, the governmental agency responsible for handling geological issues regarding prospecting.
 The approval has been met with criticism on the municipal and county administrative levels, citing that the many cracks in the limestone bedrock could cause the groundwater to become contaminated by the gas prospecting.